rhel-labs/learn-katacoda/service-admin/step1.md

 # Viewing processes

 The command that lets you view processes on Linux is `ps`, short for "Process Status".
-This command will show you all processes belonging to your user ID if run without any options.
+This command will show you all processes running in the current shell if called without any options.
 However, it is frequently useful to see processes that may not have been started with your user ID.
-The command `ps aux` will show you more process information and format it such that the first column is the user who owns the process.
+The command `ps aux` will show you all processes, including those running without a controlling terminal.
+This command will also give information about the users associated with these processes.

 `ps aux`{{execute T1}}